TypeSafeSchwalbe/Wein2D/README.md

 Methods:
  - final void play() >> plays the sound
- - final void setFramePosition(int frame) >> sets the position inside the sound (call this using '0' to play a sound from the start before calling 'play()')
  - final void setVolume(double volume) >> changes the sound's loudness
      - 0.0 -> not audible at all
      - 0.5 -> 50% loudness